gromacs/gromacs/docs/web-manual/analysis.rst

 Another useful check is the cosine content.
-It has been proven that the the principal components of random diffusion are cosines with the number of periods equal to half the principal component index Hess (2000; Hess 2002a).
+It has been proven that the the principal components of random diffusion are cosines with the number of periods equal to half the principal component index \ :ref:`170 <refHess2002b>`, :ref:`171 <refHess2000>`.
 The eigenvalues are proportional to the index to the power :math:`-2`.
 The cosine content is defined as:

 .. math::